lucafilippodangelo/Five-Principle-OOP/README.md

 - OPEN TO EXTENSIONS, new behaviour can be added in the future
 - CLOSE TO MODIFICATION, changes to source or binary code are not required, so we shoudln't recompile existing code

-the scenario is the method “TotalAmount()” of the class “Cart.cs”.
+the scenario is the method â€œTotalAmount()â€ of the class â€œCart.csâ€.

 WRONG IMPLEMENTATION
 The focus is in the conditional logic within this method.
-The price logic depend on “order item” feature and for sure "cart" class is not just doing the "cart" functionality, but the "Price calculation functionality" as well!
+The price logic depend on â€œorder itemâ€ feature and for sure "cart" class is not just doing the "cart" functionality, but the "Price calculation functionality" as well!

 ```
 public decimal TotalAmount()